19hours/sg-statutes/Acts/Companies Act.md

 [13/87]

-(6) If a certificate signed by not less than 2 directors, or by a director and a secretary, of a company stating that the requirements of section 76(9A), (9B) or (10) (as the case may be), inclusive, have been complied with in relation to the proposed giving by the company of financial assistance for the purposes of an acquisition or proposed acquisition by a person of shares or units in the company or in a holding company of the company is given to a person —
+(6) If a certificate signed by not less than 2 directors, or by a director and a secretary, of a company stating that the requirements of section 76(9A), (9B), (9BA) or (10) (as the case may be), inclusive, have been complied with in relation to the proposed giving by the company of financial assistance for the purposes of an acquisition or proposed acquisition by a person of shares or units in the company or in a holding company or ultimate holding company, as the case may be, of the company is given to a person —

 (a) the person to whom the certificate is given is not under any liability to have an order made against him under subsection (4) by reason of any contract made or performed, or any transaction engaged in, by him in reliance on the certificate; and